-Alterations to the landscape have created problems with water quality, quantity affecting the native and migratory O. mykiss populations.
-For example, paved, gravel and dirt roads constrict many miles of stream throughout the drainages, and create numerous fish passage barriers at those locations where stream channels are crossed.
+Landscape alterations have created problems with water quality,and quantity affecting the native and migratory O. mykiss populations.
+For example, paved, gravel, and dirt roads constrict many miles of stream throughout the drainages and create numerous fish passage barriers at locations where stream channels are crossed.
 Irrigation diversion structures such as the LOID canal removes water from Sweetwater and Webb creeks.
 Water reduction can have significant impacts on many abiotic factors (temperature, oxygen, sediment load), in turn altering the structure and function of stream biotic communities.
-The alterations to the landscape, and various land uses provides a unique set of circumstances, which, contributes to highly degraded aquatic conditions throughout the watershed.
+The alterations to the landscape, and various land uses provides a unique set of circumstances, which contributes to highly degraded aquatic conditions throughout the watershed.

-Another alteration to the landscape that specifically effects O. mykiss habitat is the development of floodplains.
-Floodplains are important for steelhead populations because they function as refuge areas with lower velocities during high flood and the provide nutrient and sediment exchanges that are essential to the species (National Marine Fisheries Service, 2008).
-It could be deduced that if there is no connection to the floodplain, the fish species that rely on these areas can lose access to these types of refuge and may not survive the large flood event.
+Another alteration to the landscape specifically affecting O. mykiss habitat is the development of floodplains.
+Floodplains are important for steelhead populations because they function as refuge areas with lower velocities during periods of flooding and provide nutrient and sediment exchanges that are essential to the species.
+It can be deduced that if there is no connection to the floodplain, the fish species that rely on these areas can lose access to these types of refuge and may not survive a large flood event.

-The NFIP implemented by FEMA has disrupted flood plain connectivity in many ways but we will just touch on two here.
-First, communities that participate in the NFIP must comply with the NFIP’s minimum floodplain management criteria, which permit development in the floodplain as long as structures are placed on fill or stem walls at or above the base flood elevation, or BFE (National Marine Fisheries Service, 2008).
-This is the water surface elevation associated the 100 year flood. illing or building stem walls one foot above the BFE will destroy any existing flood plain connectivity and encroaches on the existing stream channel.
+The NFIP implemented by FEMA has disrupted flood plain connectivity in many ways, but we will touch on just two here.
+First, communities that participate in the NFIP must comply with the NFIP’s minimum floodplain management criteria, which permit development in the floodplain as long as structures are placed on fill or stem walls at or above the base flood elevation, or BFE .
+This is the water surface elevation associated with a 100-year flood.
+Filling or building stem walls one foot above the BFE will destroy any existing flood plain connectivity and encroach on the existing stream channel.
 The encroachment will increase stream velocities and volumes.
-In turnthe refuge that was once present destroyed.
+In turn, the refuge that was once present will be fragmented or destroyed.

-Second if levees are constructed to mitigate flood damage, FEMA will not include these areas in the mapping process, or require the purchase of flood insurance the levees will protect any development in these areas from floods.
-Levees diminish floodplain storage of water during floods, and confine the within a walled channel, pushing the flooding farther downstream and adding pressure to extend the levee flood (NMFS 2008).
-This increases stream flow velocities in the channel, sediment loads and erosions rates.
+Second, if levees are constructed to mitigate flood damage, FEMA will not include these areas in the mapping process or will require the purchase of flood insurance—reasoning that the levees will protect any development in these areas from floods.
+Levees diminish floodplain storage of water during floods, and confine the flows within a walled channel, pushing the flooding farther downstream and adding pressure to extend the levee flood).
+This increases stream flow velocities in the channel, sediment loads, and erosions rates.

 In 2007, a significant effort was made toward inter-agency collaboration through the joint writing of the Lapwai Creek Watershed Ecological Restoration Study (LCWERS) by the Nez Perce Tribe Department of Fisheries Resources Management, Watershed Division and the Nez Perce Soil and Water Conservation District.
 This is an important step toward adaptive governance that could lead to better protection of O. mykiss.
 Five primary factors that affect the ability to maintain a viable population of O. mykiss in the Lapwai Creek Watershed were identified in this document: “high summer instream temperatures, excessive sedimentation, loss or disturbance of riparian habitats, changes in vegetative structure, and alteration of environmental processes.”
 These factors are intertwined and linked to habitat alteration through land use changes and other human-induced modifications that affect streams.
 Through reversing the social and management actions that have caused those habitat alterations, there is the potential for restoration within the watershed with respect to each of the factors outlined above.
 LCWERS recommends that restoration activities primarily focus on (1) watersheds of high fish density and (2) the reconnection of presently disconnected high quality fish habitat to habitat where fish are currently present.